davidad/vnchacks/README.md

 VNC's protocol, Remote Frame Buffer (RFB) is a fairly sane way to stream graphics and to receive keyboard and mouse events.
-A graphical application can theoretically be implemented as an RFB server.
+A graphical application can theoretically be implemented as an RFB server, using no libraries except `libc` and `libz`.
 This is a simple demo of how such an app would work.
-Currently, it doesn't accept any input, but just streams frames of a solid color rotating through the HCL color space (which I devised and implemented for other projects).
+Currently, it doesn't accept any user input, but just streams frames of a solid color rotating through the HCL color space (which I devised and implemented for other projects).
 I also haven't tested it with many implementations of VNC, but to my knowledge it conforms to the RFB 3.3 specification, so any conforming viewer should work.

     $ make
     $ ./color_rotate_zrle &